 For many years, I’ve advocated renaming commemorative spaces at my university, University College London (UCL) associated with eugenics, such as the Galton Lecture Theatre.

 Before the COVID-19 crisis led to lockdown, our UPS colleagues were organising a conference to develop their thinking about the history of eugenics at their institution.
-A website with recorded talks is under construction and will replace most of that conference.
-I’ll post a link here when that site goes live.
+Recorded talks replaced most of that conference.
+Here is the presentation I offered to the conference.
+Below is a summary of the main points made.

 History vs. Heritage

-The overriding point I wanted to deliver for the UPS discussion is a distinction between history and heritage.
-Here’s the core message I wanted to convey:
+The overriding point I hoped to deliver for the UPS discussion is a distinction between history and heritage.
+Here’s the core message I tried to convey:

 - Arguments about names for facilities are arguments about commemorative acts.